learn-co-curriculum/python-p4-intro-to-deployment/README.md

 These containers are what makes it possible to quickly and easily set up a new production environment that has all the functionality needed to run your site:

 - **OS**: Typically Linux.
-Applications like Rails work well across platforms, so even if you're using a different OS in development, deploying to a server that runs Linux works just fine!
+Applications like Flask work well across platforms, so even if you're using a different OS in development, deploying to a server that runs Linux works just fine!
-- **Ruby**: You should use the exact same version of Ruby in development and in production.
-Since new Ruby versions have new features, as well as fixing security issues in older versions, it's critical to use the same version in both environments.
+- **Python**: You should use the exact same version of Python in development and in production.
+Since new Python versions have new features, as well as fixing security issues in older versions, it's critical to use the same version in both environments.
-- **NodeJS**: It's important to use the same NodeJS version in both environments for the same reasons listed for Ruby.
+- **NodeJS**: It's important to use the same NodeJS version in both environments for the same reasons listed for Python.
-- **Database**: While it's possible to use different databases in a development and production environment, it's generally not a good idea to do so: there are some differences in how (for example) SQLite and Postgresql interpret different SQL commands and what features are available in both, so it's considered a best practice to use the same database in development and in production.
+- **Database**: While it's possible to use different databases in a development and production environment, it's generally not a good idea to do so: there are some differences in how (for example) SQLite and PostgreSQL interpret different SQL commands and what features are available in both, so it's considered a best practice to use the same database in development and in production.